Into Film Clubs

 Find out everything you need to know about starting an Into Film Club.

-Ahead of the first annual National Day of Remembrance for Stephen Lawrence on April 22nd, Stephen's brother and former teacher, Stuart Lawrence, spoke to Into Film about how the day aims to celebrate the legacy of Stephen Lawrence and be a force for positive change by encouraging young people to consider how they can live their best lives.
+Ahead of the second annual National Day of Remembrance for Stephen Lawrence on 22 April, revisit our interview with Stephen's brother and former teacher, Stuart Lawrence from last year.
+Here, he discusses how the day aims to celebrate the legacy of Stephen Lawrence and be a force for positive change by encouraging young people to consider how they can live their best lives.

 Where you are right now; this city, this country, this world is yours to discover and explore, go out and Live Your Best Life.
 Because tomorrow is not promised to anyone and life is short.
 The secret to life?
 TIME and LOVE.Stuart Lawrence

 Make sure to also check out the latest BBC Teaching Resources, which includes a powerful open letter to all teachers and students from Stuart Lawrence, as well as the 2018 BBC documentary, Stephen: The Murder that Changed a Nation - short clips are available to supplement any educational activities around the day.